CPK Insurance

-Updated March 31, 2026
+Updated July 2, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Car Insurance in Arkansas

-Buying car insurance in Arkansas means balancing required protection with the realities of a state that sees very high tornado risk, frequent severe storms, and an uninsured driver rate of 16.2%. car insurance in Arkansas also has to fit a market with 280 active insurers, a premium index of 91, and a typical monthly range of about $91 to $243, so the right policy depends on your vehicle, commute, and deductible choices.
+Buying car insurance in Arkansas means balancing required protection with the realities of a state that sees very high tornado risk, frequent severe storms, and an uninsured driver rate of 16.2%.
+Car insurance in Arkansas also has to fit a market with 280 active insurers, a premium index of 91, and a typical monthly range, so the right policy depends on your vehicle, commute, and deductible choices.
 If you drive in Little Rock, Fayetteville, Fort Smith, Jonesboro, or along rural highways where weather and traffic conditions can change quickly, your coverage should reflect more than a national average.
 Arkansas also recorded 68,000 crashes and 650 fatalities in 2023, with following too closely, failure to yield, and speeding among the top causes.
 That means liability, collision, comprehensive, uninsured motorist, medical payments, and rental reimbursement can each play a different role.
 The goal is to compare the state minimums, understand what extra protection fits your budget, and get a quote that matches your driving pattern and local risks.

 What Car Insurance Covers